Grete Hermann: Political activism

 As Adolf Hitler came to power in Germany, Hermann participated in the underground movement against the Nazis.
 She was a member of the Internationaler Sozialistischer Kampfbund (ISK).

 Emigration and later years

 By 1936, Hermann left Germany for Denmark and later France and England.
 In London, in order to avoid standing out on account of her German provenance, she married a man called Edward Henry early in 1938.
-Her prescience was justified by events: two years later the British government invoked its hitherto obscure Regulation 18B of the Defence (General) Regulations 1939, identifying several thousand refugees who had fled Germany for reasons of politics or race as enemy aliens and placing them in internment camps.
+Her prescience was justified by events: two years later the British government invoked its hitherto obscure 1939 Defence Regulation 18B, identifying several thousand refugees who had fled Germany for reasons of politics or race as enemy aliens and placing them in internment camps.